PyRPy/Py4fun/simple_calculator/README.txt

 How to run the program
 	> python -m scripts.run in the main folder simple_calculator
-	will add setup.py, so the calculator can be installed as a package
+	> python -m tests.test_operations in the tests folder will add setup.py, so the calculator can be installed as a package